 Charanga Musical School Units of Work enable children to understand musical concepts through a repetition-based approach to learning.
 Learning about the same musical concept through different musical activities enables a more secure, deeper learning and mastery of musical skills.

-In addition to curriculum music lessons, all pupils have the opportunity to learn a range of instruments through whole class teaching, including ukulele, glockenspiel and djembe drums.
+As part of the curriculum music lessons, pupils have the opportunity to use a range of instruments, including glockenspiel and djembe drums.

 Westfield Road, Hinckley, Leicestershire LE10 0LT